 Couples Therapy

 Couples therapy can also be a place to feel empowered to grow together and reconnect as a team.
 In therapy, you and your partner explore relational patterns, childhood experiences, past traumas, and insecurities that may be impacting your connection.
-With increased awareness and support, couples can strengthen emotional safety, deepen understanding, and begin to rebuild trust and closeness.
+With increased awareness and support, couples therapy can strengthen emotional safety, deepen intimacy, and begin to rebuild trust and safety.

 Are you feeling: